 Renting snorkel equipment may be free at resorts or can run up to approximately $20(USD).
 Snorkel trips range from $20-$35(USD) for a half day, and Aruba snorkeling cruises may be available with drinks and snacks included.

-If you want to experience what's down below you should consider a visit to Malmok Beach.
+If you're ready to experience what's down below you might enjoy visiting Malmok Beach.
 This is a favorite spot for snorkeling both by tour guides and those who are going it alone.
 Early in the morning is the best time to visit if you want to avoid the crowds, and you'll find the best snorkeling to be done along the rocky part of the shoreline.
 This snorkeling site is located in the northwestern part of Aruba.

-Mangel Halto is another snorkeling spot you might enjoy.
+Mangel Halto is another place you might enjoy.
 Known as one of the best spots on Aruba, this site is home to a diverse coral reef system within several semi-protected bays.
 The conditions can be rough, so this adventure is only recommended for very experienced snorkelers.

 A third location to consider is Baby Beach.
 Suitable for advanced divers, the reef here can be used for snorkeling if conditions are right and you know what you're doing.
 It is highly recommended that you consult with a local snorkeling guide before attempting it.

-A fourth location where you can go snorkeling is Baby Beach.
+A fourth place to go snorkeling is Baby Beach.
 Some parts of this location are more suited towards divers, and experienced ones at that.
 However, snorkeling is possible, and If you're hoping to get in some snorkeling here, it is highly recommended that you speak with a local snorkeling guide because conditions can be rough.
-If you want to check it out, you'll find this site located in the southeastern part of Aruba.
+If you want to check it out, this site is found in the southeastern part of Aruba.